Don’t have smoke or CO alarms in your house? Not sure if they work? Give us a call, we can help, for free!

 How Do I Maintain Them?

 It’s easy!
 Press the test button monthly (it should go off).
 If your pets scatter and hide, watch where they go– that knowledge could save your pets life if there is ever a fire.
-If you have a battery unit, change the battery when you change your clocks.
-Replace your detector after 10 years.
+If you have a battery unit, check or change the battery when you change your clocks, and be sure to check the date.

 Need Help?